Lactic Ferments: history and definition

 In contrast, theisolation of the first lactic acid bacteria dates back to the 18th century, thanks to the significant contribution of Louis Pasteur, who experimented with the first lactic fermentation in those years.

 The concept of lactic acid bacteria then took shape in the early twentieth century as a group of microorganisms capable of transforming milk into curds.
-And it was through the appearance in a monograph by Orla-Jensen that a more precise and closer definition to the current concept of LAB was arrived at, where the author stated: “true lactic acid bacteria form a large natural group of cocci and sticks, which ferment sugars and higher alcohols to form mainly lactic acid” and precisely initiate fermentation.
+And it was due to the appearance in a monograph by Orla-Jensen that a more precise and closer definition to the current concept of LAB was arrived at, where the author stated: “true lactic acid bacteria form a large natural group of cocci and sticks, which ferment sugars and higher alcohols to form mainly lactic acid” and precisely initiate fermentation.

 Not only milk, however, but also meat and fish, vegetables, baked goods, and beverages are the by-products of lactic fermentation, which results in foods such as cheese, yogurt, bread, sausages, and more on our tables.